 - Provides a common technical language to assess the performance of construction products.

 - Ensures reliable information is available to professionals, public authorities, and consumers, so they can compare the performance of products from different manufacturers in different countries.

 PAS 1192-7 Specification for defining and maintaining structured digital product information used for the design, construction and use of a product or built asset.
 This publicly-available specification is at the early stages of development.
 The scope of the document will be a development, approval and management process to create peer-reviewed product properties and product data templates.

-The LEXiCON project being developed by the CPA will be an online solution for trade organisations and governing bodies to create product data templates, and it is assumed this will be developed in line with the work being carried at CEN and PAS with the British Standards Institute.
+The LEXiCON project being developed by the CPA will be an online solution for trade organisations and governing bodies to create product data templates, and it is assumed this will be developed in line with the work being carried out at CEN and PAS with the British Standards Institute.

 The industry is certainly making some good progress with these developments.
 However, the development of new standards and processes take time.
 This does leave manufacturers currently scratching their heads as to what they should be doing now.

-Manufacturers should be bracing the digital environment, refocusing marketing and technical budgets away from printed material, and structuring product information so that it is suitable for the many channels where it can be published.
+Manufacturers should be embracing the digital environment, refocusing marketing and technical budgets away from printed material, and structuring product information so that it is suitable for the many channels where it can be published.

 This article features in the NBS National BIM Report for Manufacturers 2017 - download our full, free report today!